DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 [See our shop here.](https://www.redbubble.com/people/devicatoutlet/shop/)

 This is a special event we do monthly for our live broadcasts in order to celebrate our Twitch Partnership monthiversary.
-As each month goes by, we’re trying out new things to make it a more fun experience for everyone.

 Currently, here is what you can expect for our next celebration: